Pythack/permscan/README.md

 ./permscan-installer.sh -b
 ```

-This will build from the master branch but you can also specify a version using
+This will build from the master branch, but you can also specify a version using
 the -v flag followed by the version number.
 Ex :

 ```